waynodiablo/Oystercard/bookmark_manager.md

 * Relational databases (Tuesday and Wednesday)
 * Security considerations (Thursday)

 In addition to the technologies mentioned above, this project is going to be more challenging on the front-end.
-You shouldn't need more than we've covered in the previous weeks but you should expect to spend more time on the front-end, compared to BattleShip– web version.
+You shouldn't need more than we've covered in the previous weeks but you should expect to spend more time on the front-end, compared to Battleships – web version.
 Of course, we'll also continue to be using the technologies we're familiar with: Sinatra, RSpec, etc.

 ## High-level specification